mmalik17/Rakamin-Capstone-Project/README.md

 The model that have the greatest recall value is <b> Logistic Regression with Hyperparameter </b>

 # <b> 4.
 Business Insight </b>
-## Evaluation
+## Insight from Model
+- From all of the models used, Logistic regression has the highest recall value of 84%.
+- The precision value of the model is low (39%), this will result in an increase in campaign costs.
+- However, low precission is better than low recall because low recall means eliminating potential revenue

 ## Action Items
-The additional program that should be considered are:
+The additional program that should be considered are: <br>
 <b> 1.
 Loyalty Program: </b> Providing vouchers and product recommendations for old customers who have not shopped in a certain range to return to shopping <br>
 <b> 2.
 Customer Experience via Catalog and Website shopping: </b> Optimizing product recommendations based on most buy and offering up-selling and cross-selling <br>
 <b> 3.
 Vouchers for minimum spent: </b> vouchers / discounts that can be used for a limited period so that customers return to shopping